CHI 2026 Workshop on

 Key Dates

-- Risks, challenges, and safeguards for collaboration (e.g., security, privacy, safety, misaligned autonomy)
+• Risks, challenges, and safeguards for human-agent collaboration (e.g., security, privacy, safety, misaligned autonomy)

-- Critical perspectives on anthropomorphization, social accountability, and the ethics of agentic systems
+• Critical perspectives on anthropomorphization, social accountability, and ethics of agentic systems

 Submission Site